knpwrs/nws/README.md

 (http://localhost:3030):

     nws -o

 You can also specify the directory to use as the document root:

     nws -d relative/path/to/other/directory

-Using quotes and semi-colons you can specify multiple directoies to use as
+Using colons you can specify multiple directories to use as roots (like `$PATH` in *nix):

-roots:
+    nws -d dir1:dir2

+The directories are searched in order and the first matching file is returned.
+You can achieve the same thing using quotes and semi-colons if that's more your style:

     nws -d 'dir1;dir2'

-The directories are searched in order and the first matching file is returned.

 If you want all requests to resolve to a base path (i.e.
 `http://localhost:3030/basepath`) without having to place all files into a